 Information provided whilst using this service, including personal information, may be published or disclosed in accordance with access to information regimes, primarily the Freedom of Information Act 2000 (FOIA) and the UK Data Protection Act 2018 (DPA).

-This information will be processed and shared within the department and with selected third parties for purposes connected with DIT performing a task in the public interest or to fulfil an official function and the task or function has a clear basis in law, including:
+This information will be processed and shared within the department and with selected third parties for purposes connected with DBT performing a task in the public interest or to fulfil an official function and the task or function has a clear basis in law, including:

 - to support businesses who submit queries to the department relating to EU Exit

 - to identify recurring queries relating to EU Exit which can be used to inform future service improvements

 - to better understand the trade and investment environment

 - to understand barriers to trade and investment